kaylynvanas/portfolio/README.md

 This degree focused on the underlying concepts and principles of Information Systems.
 Programming, system analysis and design, database design and implementation, interaction design, project management, statistics, entrepreneurship and business management are among the many skills gained.

 ## Work Experience
+**Child Care Specialist**

+Private

+*January 2019 - Present*

+My responsibilities include tutoring children aged three to thirteen, ensuring the safety of the children, and supporting the emotional wellbeing of the children.

 **English Language Consultant**

 CallForce